The Cyclades · Naxos

 €€

-Decades in the Halki area, the kontosouvli (slow-spit-roast pork) is what they're known for, the courtyard shaded by an enormous fig. The lunch stop on the inland day; pair it with the kitron tasting at Vallindras in Halki village, a couple of kilometres on.
+Decades in the Halki area, known for the kontosouvli (slow-spit-roast pork), the courtyard shaded by an enormous fig. The lunch stop on the inland day; pair it with the kitron tasting at Vallindras in Halki village, a couple of kilometres on.

 Halki arealunch

-InsiderThe kontosouvli — spit-roast pork — is the whole reason to come; you can smell it from the road.
+InsiderThe kontosouvli, spit-roast pork, is the whole reason to come; you can smell it from the road.
 Order it with the fried Naxian potatoes and local wine by the half-kilo.
-Note it's moved out of the village centre to the Chora–Halki road, so it's a drive, not a walk from the square.
+It's moved out of the village centre to the Chora–Halki road, so it's a drive now, not a walk from the square.

 Taverna Lefteris